-It is still recommended to always ascertain the trial subject's situation in advance by phone or by e-mail:
+In respect of all clinical trials, it is still recommended to always ascertain the trial subject's situation in advance by phone or by e-mail:

-- Whether the patient is in quarantine because he/she visited a risk region (or whether he/she has been in contact with a person with confirmed coronavirus infection or weather he/she waits for test result) - Whether coronavirus infection has been confirmed for him/her (this information should be written into the medical records and CRF) - Whether he/she shares household with a quarantined person - Whether he/she agrees to the proposed course of action (a telephone visit, sending of study medication by a courier or collection by a family member with confirmed receipt of shipment by phone and verification of data accuracy, control laboratory sampling...) - Add the coronavirus medical history both to source documentation and the CRFs - Evidenced COVID-19 disease (in such a case, add also other details regarding hospitalisation/home care/treatment..., its duration, recovery...) - Reasons for quarantine - o COVID-19 evidenced in another member of the patient's household - The aforementioned is absolutely necessary for trial sites in areas with increased COVID-19 occurrence.
+- Whether the patient is in quarantine because he/she visited a risk region (or whether he/she has been in contact with a person with confirmed coronavirus infection or weather he/she waits for test result) - Whether coronavirus infection has been confirmed for him/her (this information should be written into the medical records and CRF) - Whether he/she shares household with a quarantined person - Add the coronavirus medical history both to source documentation and the CRFs - Evidenced COVID-19 disease (in such a case, add also other details regarding hospitalisation/home care/treatment..., its duration, recovery...) - Reasons for quarantine - o COVID-19 evidenced in another member of the patient's household - The aforementioned is absolutely necessary for trial sites in areas with increased COVID-19 occurrence.
 If the sponsor, having regard to trial subject safety, applies any emergency measures in such areas, it is advisable to find out and document that the trial subject agrees to the proposed course of action (e.g. a phone visit, sending of study medication by courier service, or collection of study medication by a relative with phone confirmation of receipt of the supply and verification of data accuracy, conduct of control laboratory sampling ...).